jsohlendorff/continuous_time_LTMLE/article.typ

 We consider a simulation study to evaluate the performance of our ICE-IPCW estimator and its debiased version.
-Overall, the purpose of the simulation study is to establish that our estimator attains valid confidence intervals in the uncensored setting with varying degrees of confounding and in the censored setting -- due to the computational difficulties with the censoring martingale term -- to establish that our estimator is asymptotically unbiased and obtain conservative confidence intervals.
+Overall, the purpose of the simulation study is to establish that our estimating procedure provides valid inference with varying degrees of confounding.
+In the censored setting, we do consider the estimation of the censoring martingale due to the computational difficulties with the censoring martingale term and leave this as a future research topic.
 The second overall objective is to compare with existing methods in causal inference, such as discrete time methods (@ltmle) and a naive
-Cox model which treats deviation as censoring, not addressing time-varying confounding and moreover to try to address which nuisance parameter models for iterative regressions appear to be best suited.
+Cox model which treats deviation as censoring, not addressing time-varying confounding.
+In the censored setting, we also address the choice of nuisance parameter models for the iterative regressions.

 *Simulation scenario:*
 We simulate a cohort of patients who initiate treatment at time $t = 0$, denoted by $A(0) = 1$